 Artwork files and questions should be e-mailed to this address.

 Creating for letterpress.
 Nowadays, few of our commercial projects call for hand-set type.
 It is up the designer to compose work well suited for the letterpress medium.
 This might be done using simple elegant typography that comes to life when pressed into the paper’s surface.
-Alternatively, a more quirky style can be used, complete with flaws and peculiarities built into the artwork that become more textural and unique with letterpress printing.
-The creative possibilities are unlimited from pure typography, overlapping blocks of shape and color (in real ink that is), retro, modern, whimsical, gritty or hand drawn styles are just a few to consider.
+Alternatively, a more quirky style can be used, complete with flaws and peculiarities built into the artwork that then become more textural and unique with letterpress printing.
+The creative possibilities are unlimited from pure typography, overlapping blocks of shape and color (in real ink that is), retro, modern, whimsical, gritty or hand-drawn styles are just a few to consider.
 Think of the printing process as a technique that will add to your final design execution.
 For more design ideas and letterpress instruction browse our Letterpress Trade School section.